GreenMailBox/Rotten_Tomatos_Scrapper/README.md

 This Python script scrapes data about movies from Rotten Tomatoes and adds it to a CSV file.
 It retrieves information such as audience score, critic score, critics reviews, audience reviews, and streaming platforms.

+This scrapper is intended to be used; after the TMDB horror movie scrapper, and the IMDB_Movie_Info_Scrapper

+#Please note that the use of this scrapper will likely get your IP address blocked from Rotten tomatoes
+#this is due to the scraper isn't implementing any form of delay etc; and will send alot of requests to their server and they will likely block you for it
+#this is your warning, you maybe able to implement some delay etc and prevent yourself from being blocked

 ## Features

 - Scrapes movie data from Rotten Tomatoes